Collecting Culinaria exhibition runs September 2024 to March 2025

 Wednesdays-Fridays 1-4pm: By appointment

 Research appointments: To view rare materials held in Bruce Peel Special Collections, please write to us at bpsc@ualberta.ca to request an appointment well in advance, listing the requested materials including author, title, and call number for each item, and offering some date options.
-We book research appointments on a first-come, first-served basis, so there may be a delay, but we will do our best to be accommodating.
-Normal reading room policies and protocols, designed to protect rare materials, are in force.
+We book research appointments during the regular academic year, September-March, on a first-come, first-served basis, so there may be a delay, but we will do our best to be accommodating.
+Standard reading room policies and protocols, designed to protect rare materials, are in force.

 Remote Research Services: The Peel team serves researchers' needs remotely by answering questions about rare materials, providing researchers with images of materials not otherwise available (whenever possible), and providing links to digital resources that may help to meet current research and teaching needs (see "Peel materials online").
 If you have questions that relate to materials housed in Bruce Peel Special Collections, you can send us an email at bpsc@ualberta.ca.